Vedant2311/FTL-project/README.md

 ## Some failed approaches

 While trying to find an improvement for the not-so-trivial method, various methods were employed and experimented in the high time step setting, and subsequently compared with the DFTL method.
+A big hindrance while trying to find any improvements ober this method is the fact that this method is very fast and seems to be performing the minimum computations.
 Some of the prominent methods developed during this process are as follows:

 ### Combine Method